edraxx/SIR-project-group-3/README.md

 ```

 * Set **IS_EMPATHY** to <mark>False</mark> for the empathetic robot or <mark>True</mark> for the non-empathetic robot.
-* Run script to start the experiment.
+* Run the script to start the experiment.